Backing up and moving Weblate¶

 Dumped data for backups¶

-Weblate dumps various data here, and you can include these files for more complete backups.
-The files are updated daily (requires a running Celery beats server, see Background tasks using Celery).
+Weblate dumps various data here and you can use the files here for better backups.
+The files are updated daily (requires running Celery beats server, see Background tasks using Celery).
 Currently this includes:

 Version control repositories¶

-The version control repositories contain a copy of your upstream repositories with Weblate changes.
-If you have push on commit enabled for all your translation components, all Weblate changes are included upstream and you do not have to backup the repositories on the Weblate side.
-They can be cloned again from the upstream locations with no data loss.
+The version control repositories contain copy of your upstream repositories with Weblate changes.
+If you have push on commit enabled on all your translation components, then all Weblate changes are included upstream and you do not have to backup the repositories on Weblate side.
+They can be cloned again from upstream locations with no data loss.

 SSH and GPG keys¶

-If you are using SSH or GPG keys generated by Weblate, you should back up these locations, otherwise you will loose the private keys and you will have to regenerate new ones.
+If you are using Weblate generated SSH or GPG keys, you should backup these locations, otherwise you will loose to private keys and you will have to regenerate new ones.

 User uploaded files¶

-It is recommended to back up this content using
+The translation memory content.
+It is recommended to back it up using

-dump_memory in JSON-, instead of binary format, as that
+dump_memory in JSON format instead of using binary format as that

-might eventually change (and is also incompatible going from Python 2 to Python 3).
+might eventually change (and it is incompatible between Python 2 and Python 3).

 Weblate prepares this dump daily, see Dumped data for backups.

-The Celery tasks queue might contain some info, but is usually not needed for a backup.
-At most your will loose updates that have not yet ben processed to translation memory.
-It is recommended to perform the fulltext or repository updates upon restoring anyhow, so there is no problem in losing these.
+The Celery tasks queue might contain some information, but usually it’s not needed to backup.
+At most your will loose not processed updates to translation memory.
+The fulltext or repository updates are anyway recommeded to perform on restore, so there is no problem in losing these.